 With this in mind, Very’s official recommendation is: “Focus on small, production-ready releases.
 Only assess feature-completeness within the context of each release.
 Embrace change in feature scope as you learn which features are most valuable.”

-If this approach sounds appealing to you, we’d love to work together.
+If this approach to development appeals to you, we’d love to work together.
 Get in touch and let us know what project you’re working on.